best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

 In the example above, the coconut count is not printed because `None` and `FALSE` evaluate to false.
-In python and R, 0 will also evaluate to False.
+In Python and R, 0 will also evaluate to False.
 Therefore, it is unclear whether the programmer intended that the statement is printed when the count is 0.
 If a count of 0 should be printed, then this lack of specificity has created a bug.